 Maybe it’s the name that does it, or the fact that it’s one of the earlier stops on the often very crowded shuttle.
 But the Emerald Pools hike gets absolutely packed!

-Still, the Emerald Pools is a much more casual and easy going day hike, and way more accessible than the other hikes featured here.
-It’s also a great little hike which takes you through a variety of scenery and gives you a great taste of what Zion National Park is all about.
+Still, the Emerald Pools is a much more casual and easy-going day hike, and way more accessible than the other hikes featured here.
+It’s also a great little hike that takes you through a variety of scenery and gives you a great taste of what Zion National Park is all about.